 When we spend time outdoors, it helps keep us healthier.
-Studies are racking up data that indicates a connection between being in nature and improved physical, mental and even spiritual health.
+Studies are racking up data that indicates a connection between being in nature and improved physical, mental, and even spiritual health.

-In order to keep all of the Tri-Valley healthy, we work to connect protected open space for the benefit of people, plants and wildlife.
+In order to keep all of the Tri-Valley healthy, we work to connect protected open space for the benefit of people, plants, and wildlife.
 We work in partnership with public agencies such as the Livermore Regional Park District and the East Bay Regional Park District to ensure that our natural open spaces are preserved for the benefit of future generations.

 One way Tri-Valley Conservancy helps to connect open spaces is by protecting land through conservation easements or through acquisition, like the purchase of the 74 acres we helped add to Sycamore Grove Park in 2014.
 The park expansion added a wildlife corridor for the deer, bobcats, foxes, and coyotes often seen crossing the property to reach surrounding protected lands.